 How are Advisor Engagements processed?

 CAN will endeavor to match a Participant with an Advisor within two business days of receipt of a Request.
-When CAN receives a request for time with an Advisor and identifies a suitable volunteer on the roster, CAN will confirm the Engagement in an email addressed to both the Advisor and the Participant.
-The email will contain confirmation of receipt of the Participant’s submitted Request and Agreement Form.
+When CAN receives a request for time with an Advisor and identifies a suitable volunteer on the roster, CAN will confirm the Engagement in an email to both the Advisor and the Participant.
 It is anticipated that the Advisor will provide 30 minutes of time to the Participant within two business days of CAN’s confirmation.
-If for any reason this is not possible or does not occur, the Advisor or Participant should contact CAN so alternate arrangements can be made.
+If for any reason this is not possible or does not occur, the Participant should contact CAN so alternate arrangements can be made.